The inexact power augmented Lagrangian method for constrained nonconvex optimization: The inexact power augmented Lagrangian method

-In this section we present the \emph{inexact power augmented Lagrangian method} (power ALM), which generalizes the inexact augmented Lagrangian method proposed and analyzed by \cite{sahin_inexact_2019,li_rate-improved_2021} for $\nu \neq 1$.
-The pseudocode is shown in \cref{alg:algorithm_nonconvex}.
+In this section we present the \emph{inexact power augmented Lagrangian method} (power ALM), of which the pseudocode is shown in \cref{alg:algorithm_nonconvex}.
+This method generalizes the inexact augmented Lagrangian method that was proposed and analyzed by \cite{sahin_inexact_2019,li_rate-improved_2021} to settings where $\nu \neq 1$.
+To adequately exploit the composite structure of the augmented Lagrangian \(L_\beta(x, y)\), we define